ghost-coin/ghost-legacy/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run particl-qt.exe.
+Unpack the files into a directory and run ghost-qt.exe.

 Particl Core is the original Particl client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Particl transactions;